octobercms/docs/plugin-updates.md

 <a name="migration-seed-files"></a>
 ### Migration and seed files

-As previously decribed, updates also define when [migration and seed files](../database/structure) should be applied.
+As previously described, updates also define when [migration and seed files](../database/structure) should be applied.
 An update line with a comment and updates:

     1.1.1:
         - This update will execute the two scripts below.